aptech/docs/docs/CR-makevars.rst

    vnames = "age pay sex";

-Since these new vectors are created at execution time, the compiler will not know they exist until after makevars has executed once.
+Since these new vectors are created at execution time, the compiler will not know they exist until after :func:`makevars` has executed once.
 This means that you cannot access them by name unless you previously clear them or otherwise add them to the symbol table.
-(See setvars for a quick interactive solution to this.)
+(See :func:`setvars` for a quick interactive solution to this.)

-This function is the opposite of mergevar.
+This function is the opposite of :func:`mergevar`.

 Examples